baijum/guile-book/index.rst

 This documenation is a tutorial introduction to `GNU Guile
 <https://www.gnu.org/software/guile>`_ programming language.
 Guile is
-an implementation of the `Scheme <http://schemers.org>`_ programming language which is a dialect of `Lisp
+an implementation of the `Scheme programming language <http://schemers.org>`_ which is a dialect of `Lisp
 <https://en.wikipedia.org/wiki/Lisp_(programming_language)>`_.
 `Scheme
 <https://en.wikipedia.org/wiki/Scheme_(programming_language)>`_ is a
 functional programming language.
+I hope this guide will give you a head start for learning Guile programming environment.

 .. toctree::
    :numbered: